-We know that you have concerns that are related to what’s happening as a result of the Coronavirus.
-For more information on how the Career & Counseling Center can help, please visit our FAQs & Resources page.
-In addition to staying up to date on factual information, it’s even more important to take steps to care for your mental health as well.
-This is a new and constantly changing time for all of us that adds a new layer of stress that we have never had to cope with before.
-Please check out some resources from Mental Health America, Centers for Disease Control and Prevention, and Care for Your Coronavirus Anxiety.
-These helpful tools will guide you in taking care of your mental health during the outbreak of COVID-19.
+For more information on how the Career & Counseling Center can help during these uncertain times, please visit our FAQs & Resources.
+Please also check out resources from Mental Health America, Centers for Disease Control and Prevention, and Care for Your Coronavirus Anxiety.
+These helpful tools will guide you in taking care of your mental health.

 If you would like to talk to one of our counselors please click on the link to email us at [email protected].
 Messages received during normal hours of operation will be replied to as soon as possible.
 You can find the center's hours on the left side of this page.

 At Delaware County Community College, we know it can be challenging to make important decisions about your education, your career and your life.

 Which major will help me get where I want to be?
 What if I want to begin my bachelor’s degree at the College and then transfer to a four-year school?
 Suppose I want to change careers.
 What if I’m having trouble balancing school with my other responsibilities?
 We can help!